 2. Department size, defined as the total number of faculty, changes based on the process users think best emulates the future of their department.

 3. All promotions, hires and attrition occur at the end of each time step.
 The last thing that occurs before each transition is the adjustment for department size.
 Assistant professor adjustments are always hires.
 Associate and full professor adjustments involve hires and promotions.
+The lower boundary for the number of faculty in any career level is constrained >= 0.

 4. After all changes and adjustments are applied to the number of faculty during the year, the result becomes the distribution of faculty at the beginning of the next year.